 Could there be anything better than a home that’s filled with the aroma of freshly baked bread?
 There’s no way to avoid the temptation of hot buttery crescent rolls straight out of the oven.
 It has been the demise of many a person on a diet over the years.
 But what a way to indulge.
 Once you bite into one of these yeasty, buttery rolls, you will not be able to avoid another bite, then another one, and so it goes.

-Why I love this Yeast Bread Roll Recipe:
+Why I love this Yeast Dinner Rolls Recipe:

 I’ve been making these for years and they have never failed me.
 This has been in my family and handed down to me from my mom, who received it from my grandmother and so on for generations.
 I’ve perfected the art of breadmaking over the years, but from the first time I made it as a young woman, I was amazed at the results and knew this recipe would be with me for life.